srexi/purecounterjs/README.md

 </html>
 ```

-Or you can take the contents of the file and paste it into your bundle.js file.
+You can also take the file's contents and paste it into your bundle.js file.

 ## How to use it: